Vaccines are An Important Part of Beef Cattle Management

 “If you don’t have a box designed for pistol-grip syringes, even a Styrofoam box with some ice packs or gel packs will help.
 The main thing is to keep vaccine cool and out of direct sunlight.
 If I am outside at the chute, mixing the MLV vaccine, I try to do it in the shade, or turn my body to block the sunlight while mixing, and filling syringes.”

-“People need to make sure they are handling vaccine correctly, and using proper techniques.
-Don’t vaccinate on a rainy day when cattle are stressed and muddy.”
-They won’t respond as well when stressed, and if you inject through a wet or dirty hide, this can create problems like injection-site abscesses.
+“People need to make sure they are handling vaccine correctly and using proper techniques.
+Vaccinate on clear day when cattle are calm and clean.
+Understood.
+Please provide the sentences you would like me to convert.
+They won’t respond as well when stressed.
+And if you inject through a wet or dirty hide.
+This can create problems like injection-site abscesses.

-Stress can be minimized if cattle go through the facility calmly.
-“Many producers put cattle through the chute several times each year.
-If we are working the cows but not doing anything with the calves, a good practice is to simply put the calves through the chute when we are done working their mothers.
+Cattle can minimize stress if they go through the facility calmly.
+“Many producers put cattle through the chute several times each year. good practice is to put the calves through the chute when we finish working their mothers.
+Iwe are working the cows but not doing anything with the calves.
 This is a good training program, and they are not as reluctant to go through the chute again later.”
-If their first experience is traumatic, they don’t want to go in again, and may be balky the rest of their lives.
+If their first experience is traumatic, they don’t want to go in again and may be balky the rest of their lives.
 If we can keep cattle calm and relaxed–less stressed–they will respond better to the vaccine.

 When vaccinating, use the same syringe for each type of vaccine.
 Don’t put the clostridial vaccine into the syringe that had modified live virus vaccine, or vice versa.
 “I might be using 3 different products, so it’s important to keep them straight,” says Poock.

-When you are done vaccinating, rinse the syringes as soon as possible–multiple rinses with hot water.
+Vaccines are An Important Part of Beef Cattle Management.
 You don’t need to use any disinfectant.
 “Since a disinfectant would inactivate MLV vaccine, to make sure that will never happen, it’s best to just wash all your syringes with hot water alone.
 Rinsing at least 3 times is usually adequate.
 If you are consistent in doing that, those syringes will be clean enough.”